MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 ## Sign in Azure Toolkit for IntelliJ for IntelliJCredential

+Follow the steps outlined below:

-In your IntelliJ window, open File -> Settings -> Plugins.
+1. In your IntelliJ window, open File -> Settings -> Plugins.
 Search “Azure Toolkit for IntelliJ” in the marketplace.
 Install and restart IDE.

-Now you should be able to find a new menu item Tools -> Azure -> Azure Sign In…
+2. Find the new menu item Tools -> Azure -> Azure Sign In…

-Device Login will help you log in as a user account.
+3. Device Login will help you log in as a user account.
 Follow the instructions to log in on the login.microsoftonline.com website with the device code.
 IntelliJ will prompt you to select your subscriptions.
-Please select the
+Please select the appropriate subscription.

 On Windows, you will also need the KeePass database path to read IntelliJ credentials.
 You can find the path in IntelliJ settings under File -> Settings -> Appearance & Behavior -> System Settings -> Passwords.
 Note down the location of the KeePassDatabase path.